qiboteam/qibo/doc/source/qibo.rst

 -----------

 We provide CPU multi-processing methods for circuit evaluation for multiple input states and multiple parameters (reuploading) for fixed input state.
+Make sure to set an adeguate number of threads per process with ``qibo.set_threads`` before using the functions describe below.

 .. automodule:: qibo.parallel
    :members: